ORNL/intersect-architecture/sos/logical/resilience/index.rst

 Depending on failure type, location, impact, and mitigation, failure propagation can be limited by proper containment.
-For example, a failed microservice may be just restarted using a prior checkpoint of its state.
-Some failure scenarios are more complex and involve more elaborate mitigation strategies.
-For example, the failure of a supercomputers’s parallel file system will not only make the corresponding data storage microservice, storage management service, and data management subsystem fail, but it will also impact the compute microservices and services that are part of supercomputers’s infrastructure system.
-Any computation on the supercomputers’s infrastructure system would fail and could significantly impact ongoing experiments.
+For example, a failed microservice may be restarted using a prior checkpoint of its state.
+Other failure scenarios are more complex and involve more elaborate mitigation strategies.
+For example, the failure of a supercomputer's parallel file system will not only make the corresponding data storage microservice, storage management service, and data management subsystem fail, but it will also impact the compute microservices and services that are part of supercomputer's infrastructure system.
+Any computation on the supercomputer's infrastructure system would fail and could significantly impact ongoing experiments.
 In contrast, the failure of an instrument's sensor impacts its data transport endpoint microservice and data transfer endpoint service, but the experiment